svelte-gear/svelte-semantic-ui/README.md

 ## Versions

-Version 0.6.x introduces new simpler sysntax and more tupe checks.
+Version 0.6.x introduces new simpler syntax and more type checks.
 Version 0.5.x is using svelte 5 and runes.
 Version 0.4.x is compiled in svelte 4, but may be used in Svelte 5 project.